StephanThierry/nodejs4synologynas/README.md

 The issue is that the `zlib` package is at version 1.2.8 and to be compatible with Node v12 it has to be 1.2.11+
 Since `zlib` is a core package in DSM - I don't know of a safe way to update it, and the workaround is not pretty - but here goes:
 Uninstall (in this order): `Moments`,  `Synology Drive Server`, `Synology Application Service` and then `Node v12`
 When only Node v8 (or earlier) is/are installed - you should be good to go.

+I've reported this error to Synology technical support - and they seem to be looking at it.
+Who knows!

 If you have found a better solution - or you can confirm that Synology has fixed the issue - please let me know by creating an issue. https://github.com/StephanThierry/nodejs4synologynas/issues
 (Now on with the show....)